amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign/Ver1/README.md

 <p><img src="timemory_flat.png"/></p>

 We now see kernels with `__omp_offloading...` that show we are launching kernels, and we see that our runtime for `GhostExchange.inst` has increased to 42 seconds.
+We also see that the only function call that takes around that long in the profile is `hipStreamSynchronize`, so there is some overhead associated with `hipStreams` that is manifesting in the synchronization taking much longer than we expect.
+Omnitrace has helped us narrow down where this overhead is coming from.

-## See HSA Activity
+## HSA Activity

 The AMD compiler implements OpenMP target offload capability using the HSA layer.
 To see HSA activity, add this to `~/.omnitrace.cfg`: